 - People skills

-What if the mentor and mentee need help to define goals?
+What if the mentor and mentee need help for setting mentoring goals?

 Want to set up mentoring goals for your organization?
 We've got your back!